WestDRI/wgpages/content/python2/python-11-numpy.md

 print(a)
 ```

 This makes Python very flexible.
-Out of these variables you form 1D lists, and these can be inhomogeneous and
+Out of these variables you can form 1D lists, and these can be inhomogeneous
-can change values and types on the fly:
+and can change values and types on the fly:

 ```py
 a = [1, 2, 'Vancouver', ['Earth', 'Moon'], {'list': 'an ordered collection of values'}]